MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 Your goal is to deploy and configure Azure VMs running Windows Server in the manner that satisfies manageability and security requirements.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulation%20-%20Deploying%20and%20configuring%20Windows%20Server%20on%20Azure%20VMs)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Objectives

 After completing this lab, you'll be able to: